GAZEBO PLANS – Free DIY Blueprints For A Hexagonal Gazebo

-Gazebo Plans – Step 6: Attaching the Beams to the foundation posts
+Gazebo Construction Blueprints – Step 6: Attaching the Beams to the foundation posts

 Place two posts with their housings pointing upwards.
 Then place the beam inside the post housings, such that the posts and beam are at right angles, and then clamp it in position.

 Make two holes of 5mm each at a distance of 45 mm from the end and 25mm from top of each beam and bottom through into the foundation post and secure using galvanized screws.
 Repeat this with every posts and its neighboring beams.

 Using someone’s help, attach the completed frame in the proper post supports.
 Verify that the posts are vertical and the beams are horizontal and are in a common straight line.
 Secure each post by using battens on both sides (Diag.
 8).
 Then attach the second beam and post frame similarly and then drill and screw the beam in between the two frames.
 Next, prop the remaining frame and beams similarly.